-Next week, I'll be posting gift wrap ideas, a DIY stocking stuffer, and my trees (yep, that's plural.
-No worries, I only have two.)
+Next week, I'll be posting gift wrap ideas, a DIY stocking stuffer, and my trees.
+Yes, that's plural.
+No worries, I only have two.
 How's your decorating going?
-Any speedbumps to make me feel better about my own mishap?
-(Ha!
-Really, please someone tell me.)
-Any holiday traditions that bring back a flood of memories for you?
+What is one of your holiday traditions that bring back memories of Christmases past?